mschmookler/FuturesLib/README.md

 # FuturesLib
 FuturesLib is a package for interacting with futures and options on futures.
+The goal of the project is to provide an API that allows for custom UI trading modules.
+It is designed from the ground up and makes several assumptions for better performance.
+It is inspired by the hffix and QuantLib projects on Github.
-Since this is my first Github project the main goal will be to practice coding structure, style, and readability.
-The first version will be developed solely to CME Globex.
-All suggestions are welcome.
+The first version is developed solely to CME Globex.
+Suggestions are welcome.

 ### Version 0.1.0